hamzashalabi/MP-tic-tac-toe/README.md

 so it is still a little bit confusing to me.

-at the end this is my second flutter app and my first time using node so the code might be crude and not clean at so please forgive me
+at the end this is my second flutter app and my first time using node so the code might be crude and not clean at all so please  over look the issues in it.